S0KPiseth/Pdf-reader-writer/README.md

 # Pdf reader and writer
-The program allows you to create a new file and write content on it; it will save as a pdf.
+The program that use Azure ttk theme allows you to create a new file and write content on it; it will save as a pdf.
 You can also open the existing PDF file and modify it whenever you like.
 ## Installation

 To install and set up the project, follow these steps: